-What Causes Damp in Bedrooms?
+What Causes Dampness in Bedrooms?

-What Causes Damp in Bedrooms?
+What Causes Dampness in Bedrooms?

 Condensation